 How many times have you heard “I’ll follow you”.

 Now, how many times have you then thought “Oh, sh*t, here we go again… they never follow us properly” or “We’ll lose them at the first set of lights…”.

-It happened to me once when my parents were supposed to follow us through the maze of Sydney tunnels on off-ramps.
-It didn’t end well with us going to Kyeemagh on Botany Bay and my parents ending up in Ultimo, west of the city.
+An experience with my parents where they were to follow us through the maze of Sydney tunnels on off-ramps didn’t end well.
+Our journey was to Kyeemagh on Botany Bay and my parents travelled to Ultimo, west of the city.
 Long story short… we were reunited after a very long (and expensive) mobile phone call – well before unlimited call plans.

 Anyway, convoys shouldn’t be something to be scared of if done properly.

 Convoys are quite simply one car or more following another car (the lead car).